PRX/Dovetail-Wordpress-Plugin/docs/podcast-episodes.md

 # Publish Podcast Episodes With Posts

 Dovetail Podcasts will turn you posts into podcast episodes in Dovetail.
-Simple create and edit them as you would any other post.
+Simply create and edit them as you would any other post.
 The post title, body, and feature image will be used as the podcast episode's title description, and thumbnail image.
-Any Wordpress categories or tags added to the post will be set as categories on the Dovetail episode.
+Any Wordpress categories or tags added to the post will be set as categories on the episode in Dovetail.

 Syncing of changes to episode attributes is one-directional, from Wordpress to Dovetail.
 Changes in Dovetail will be overwritten by changes in Wordpress.
 Dovetail will have more episode attributes to edit than Wordpress.
 Those not editable in Wordpress will not be affected.